Our 10 best apartments in Málaga

-Whether you stay in one of our upscale apartments in Malaga’s centre, or a secluded terraced villa in the countryside, our Clickstay holiday rentals are just minutes away from the main attractions, authentic tapas bars and sun-kissed coast.
+Whether you stay in one of our upscale apartments in Malaga’s centre, or a more secluded apartment in the outskirts, our Clickstay holiday rentals are just minutes away from the main attractions, authentic tapas bars and sun-kissed coast.
 If you fancy a change of scenery from the beach-lined Costa del Sol, soak up some culture at Paseo del Parque, with its gardens, fountains and sculptures, located east of the Plaza de la Marina.
-A must-see is the famous Picasso Museum, housing over 200 pieces of work by one of the most influential artists of the 20th century.
-For panoramic views across Malaga and the Mediterranean, a visit to the 11th Century Moorish fortress Alcazaba, overlooking the Muelle Uno port is a must.
 Let your hair down and dance the night away at the beach bars scattered along the coast, or mingle with friendly locals at the nightclubs and live music bars of the old town.

 One of the best things about the coastal capital is its proximity to the sparkling beaches along the Costa del Sol.
 Relax and unwind on the golden, almost white sands before recharging your batteries at one of the chiringuitos on family-friendly, Blue Flag beach Malagueta, located by the port.
 For a day of water sports, La Caleta beach, a little further eastwards, offers everything from scuba diving to water skiing, sailing and windsurfing.
 For a change of scene, follow the stretch of coast to Torremolinos and Marbella, for a livelier crowd and plenty of beach front bars.

 With its rich seafood cuisine, abundance of cultural gems, vibrant nightlife and close proximity to the golden sands of the Costa del Sol, the cosmopolitan city of Malaga has something for everyone.
-We offer holiday rentals in the heart of it all, from luxury villas with landscaped terraces, to modern studio apartments and family-friendly holiday homes.
+We offer holiday rentals in the heart of it all, from luxury apartments, to modern studio apartments and family-friendly holiday homes.